tlovett1/editorial-access-manager/README.md

 ## Purpose

-A simple plugin to let you control access to who has access to what posts.
+A simple plugin to let you control who has access to what posts.
 By default in WordPress, we can create users and assign them to roles.
 Roles are automatically assigned certain capabilities.
 See the codex article for a list of [Roles and Capabilities](http://codex.wordpress.org/Roles_and_Capabilities).
 Sometimes default roles are not enough, and we have one-off situations.
 Editorial Access Manager lets you set which users or roles have access to specific